lamdav/CrunchyBot/README.md

 to setup the Task Scheduler.

 ### Github
-You can also clone this repository and utilize `Github Actions` to run this task on the first of each month.
+You can also fork this repository and utilize `Github Actions` to run this task on the first of each month.
 You must add the required data as all cap snake case secret variables.